 Manual Drag N Drop

-If you are not using Safari or Chrome and haven't installed the VideoboxPro Bookmarklet in your browser you can use the manual Drag N Drop method.
-With a video URL in your browser address box, just click and drag the little ‘favicon’ just to the left of the URL in your browser address box and drag and drop it onto the Drop Zone on the VideoboxPro interface screen.
-If VideoboxPro is not open you can drop the ‘favicon’ onto the VideoboxPro icon on your Dock to open VideoboxPro and add the video to the queue.
+Please Note: The manual Drag N Drop is not recommended for captures from the internet.
+The Safari Extension, Bookmarklet and internal Safari and Chrome buttons are more reliable.
+With a local video URL in your browser address box, just click and drag the URL in your browser address box and drag and drop it onto the Drop Zone on the VideoboxPro interface screen.
+If VideoboxPro is not open you can drop the URL onto the VideoboxPro icon on your Dock to open VideoboxPro and add the video to the queue.

 Converting Existing Videos